AustinHood7/Centz/README.md

 The data that is gathered from the Coinranking API.
 The user will have the option of saving specific coin data to a database.
 We have an idea of what to save to the database (coin UUID, name, price, datetime etc.) but need to get more into development before deciding on exactly what data to save.
 We would like to implement a database element to the application to give users the option to recall data that they saw previously.
 We also hope to implement a feature that sends notifications (via email or text) when a coin reaches a certain price or range of prices.

 The application has a ReactJS (JavaScript) front-end and a Flask (Python) back-end.
 The data will be retrieved through the Coinranking API which returns data in a JSON format.
 We are currently hosting the web application through Heroku, but due to their recent act of removing the free tier, we may be switching deployment services.
 Other options include AWS or Firebase, but we are still considering others.

+### **Updated Project Summary (11/26/2022)**

+We will be building a web application that will take cryptocurrency data and use this to build analytics including graphs and charts based on the user's choice of coins and timelines.
+Essentially, the user will be able to utilize the analytics of these investments to help them make well-informed decisions.

+The data is gathered from the Coinranking API.
+Future implementations include allowing the user to have the option of saving specific coin data to a database.
+We have an idea of what to save to the database (coin UUID, name, price, datetime/epoch time etc.) but need to get more into development before deciding on exactly what data to save.
+We would like to implement a database element to the application to give users the option to recall data that they saw previously.
+In the future, we also hope to implement a feature that sends notifications (via email or text) when a coin reaches a certain price or range of prices.

+The application has a ReactJS (JavaScript) front-end (user interface) and a Flask (Python) back-end (server).
+The data will be retrieved through the Coinranking API which returns data in a JSON format.
+We are currently hosting the web application through Heroku, but due to their recent act of removing the free tier, we may be switching deployment services.
+Other options include AWS or Firebase, but we are still considering others.
+As of 11/28/2022, Heroku no longer has a free tier.
+However, considering our great experience with Heroku and ease of deployment, we will be utilizing Heroku's Basic (previously Hobby) tier in order to continue showing off Centz.

 &nbsp;